robot5000-design/ms1-band-website/README.md

 - A newsletter subscription form.
 - A bio page.
 - An upcoming gigs page with the ability to contact management.
-- All features are viable except an online shop at this moment and a newsletter sub is more suitable to this project rather than a news feed page.
-A link to an official artist online shop can be provided.
+- From the Strategy Table and graph it was clear that all features are viable except an online shop at this moment and a newsletter sub is more suitable to this project rather than a news feed page.
+  A link to the official DJ Shadow online shop can be provided instead for the moment.

 #### Structure